blipson/fundamentals-of-computer-graphics/assignment1d/README.md

 # Input File Format
 Sample input files are provided in the `tests/` directory this repo.

-### General Notes
-- Input files must be `.txt` files.
-- The RGB scale is from 0-1.
-- Field of view accepts the value v in degrees, not radians.
-- Parallel is an optional parameter that accepts frustum width as its value v.
-- Lights are optional, if none are specified then the scene will render without lighting.
-- All entries in the header, including lights, _must come before_ entries in the body.

 ### Header
 This section defines the scene's general viewing parameters.
 The individual values can appear in any order, but this section must be at the top.